rgl/esxi-vagrant/README.md

 ### VMware ESXi usage

-Set your ESXi details, and test the connection to vSphere:
+Set your ESXi details, and test the connection to ESXi:

 ```bash
 vagrant plugin install vagrant-vmware-esxi